Many parents of our infant patients here at Lifespan ask “why does my baby have a flat spot on their head”?

 - The safest position for babies to sleep in is on their backs.
 Avoid the temptation to have them sleep in other positions just to stop them laying on their preferred side.

-- There are some pillows marketed as head positioners for babies.
-These generally do not comply with safe sleep guidelines.
+- Pillows marketed as head positioners for babies.
+Whilst they may encourage your baby not to sleep on the flat spot on their head, they generally do not comply with safe sleep guidelines.

 If you have tried all of these things, and still have some concerns, why not give us a call or book online today, to see if we might be able to help.